-Autocraft Drivetrain Solutions Limited and the University of Strathclyde
+Autocraft Drivetrain Solutions Limited

 Despite being put into practice by the automotive industry over 40 years ago, the remanufacturing of combustion engines is an under-researched area in comparison to manufacturing them with brand new materials.
 In order to reduce waste and reclaim more parts out of used engines, new technologies must be researched.